-- If you are watching a recorded video, consider watching it in chunks, pausing every 10-15 minutes to review notes and connect the content to other course materials.
+- If you are watching a prerecorded video: consider pausing every 10-15 minutes to review notes and connect the content to other course materials.

 - Take notes just like it’s a normal class.
-The LSC’s Canvas module and page on Cornell Note Taking offer good general note-taking tips.
+The LSC’s Canvas module and page on Cornell Note Taking offers good general note-taking tips.

-- During synchronous video lectures, if there is a chat function, post your questions or points of confusion.
-It’s highly likely that others have the same questions.
+- During synchronous video lectures: if there is a chat function, post questions or points of confusion.
+It’ll help you stay active, and others may have the same questions.

 - Close down distracting apps while you are watching the lecture.
 (See “Perils of Multitasking”)

 Bruno’s Zoom Tips:

 - Come prepared

 - Use mute when it’s not your turn